 2. How hard is it to change PC cases?

-Changing cases isn't hard, just time consuming.
-However, if you have an ATX board which means if you want anything smaller, you need a smaller motherboard like ITX or MATX which we don't think it's worth investing ~$200 for case and motherboard just for a smaller form factor.
+Changing cases isn't hard, just time-consuming.
+However, if you have an ATX board which means if you want anything smaller, you need a smaller motherboard like ITX or MATX which we don't think it's worth investing ~$200 for the case and a motherboard just for a smaller form factor.

 3. Where should I place my computer tower?

 Your PC will be just at home sitting on a flat floor as it would on a flat desk.
 Before placing your PC on the floor, be sure to think about airflow.
 Avoid placing your tower PC on a thick carpet.
 If the carpet is a problem, consider putting it on a platform or stand on the carpet.

 Wood does shield against EMI (electromagnetic interference), in fact, it protects better than aluminum and metal that really do little or no shielding at all, wood is a better material to build a case to protect from EMI.

 YES.
 Liquid cooling is the best way to cool a CPU because water transfers heat much more efficiently than air.
 Liquid cooling also makes your PC run quieter because you won't have fans constantly running at a high RPM (revolutions per minute, RPM is used to help determine the access time on computer hard drives).

 However, if you are on a tight budget, air coolers are not that bad for cooling your system.
 Some top air coolers such as Noctua's products can even beat most liquid coolers.